Theresa Condor/ VP Corporate Developement – Spire

 Theresa Condor: They go up on a rocket.
 We are building nanosatellites so they are quite tiny.
 You just said they have a shoe box size or as we say: the size is like a bottle of wine.
 They can ride along on many, different rocket launches so we don’t necessarily have to have our own rockets.
 The satellites are in a standard box that works a bit like a jack in the box.
 The box has a spring in it and the satellite gets pushed down in the box.
 It then takes a ride along the rocket.
 As soon as it arrives at the main orbit the lid is opened and the spring pushes the satellite out into the orbit.

-So there is a market for launching satellites that you can piggyback on and just pay for the ride?
+There is a market for launching satellites that you can piggyback on and just pay for the ride?

 Theresa Condor: Yes.
 We purchase rocket launches from any of the rocket launch providers around the world.